jessepeterson/margarita/README.md

 **JSON (for Python installations older than 2.6)**

-Note also that Margarita uses JSON for it's Ajax queries.
+Note also that Margarita uses the json library for it's Ajax queries.
 If running an older version of Python (say, version 2.5 on a stock Mac OS X 10.5 computer), then one will also have to install simplejson:

     easy_install simplejson